Kiryukhasemenov/Russian_Loanwords_in_Mandarin/README.md

 3. [`data`](../../tree/master/data) - the datasets necessary for the previous two studies.

+4. [`2021`](../../tree/master/2021) - the code and the datasets for:
+ - comparison of the Russian lexicon in Pidgin and in Putonghua;
+ - comparison of the phonological and morphological transformations of ther Russian lexemes in both idioms.

 You will find the detailed overviews of the code and data in the `README.md` files in each of the folders.